Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ### Feature extraction: adding meta-data

 We will now see that from the raw tweet one can extract some features that are not explicit in the text body (here the tweets).
-This meta-data can be used for checking that the training set and the test set we have the same statistics.
+This meta-data can be used for checking that the training set and the test set have the same statistics.
 Indeed, if this weren't the case, then there are chances that the learning on the training set poorly generalizes on the test set.
 On the contrary, if they have similar statistics for several of these features then one can be more confident that the model will give good results on the test set.
 It is therefore a good sanity check to do before even starting to work on the model.

-On the other hand, the statistics of these feature might be slightly different for the tweets that speak about disasters compared to the ones that do not.
+On the other hand, the statistics of these features might be slightly different for the tweets that speak about disasters compared to the ones that do not.
 If this is the case, then one could use this meta-data and leverage these differences in the statistics to develop a model classifying the tweets.

-I found this idea interesting and so, as a first step, I tried to classify the tweets using the meta data only, and see how I can go with this.
-I will develop more about this the models I used for that in the next section.
+I found this idea interesting and so, let us first try to classify the tweets using the meta data only, and see how I can go with this.
+I will develop more about the models I used for that in the next section.
 Let me now tell you what features I have extracted from the tweets.
 Several of these features are presented in this [Kaggle notebook](https://www.kaggle.com/gunesevitan/nlp-with-disaster-tweets-eda-cleaning-and-bert), and others have been added by myself.
 In total, I have extracted 15 features:
 1. The number of hashtags of a tweet.